NightShade256/Cobalt/README.md

 ```

 This will produce the ROM file in the `bin/` subdirectory along with some additional
 debugging aids.

-The default Chip-8 ROM embedded into Cobalt is the `Snake` game.
+The `Snake` ROM is embedded into Cobalt by default, and the key mappings are like so,

-To change the ROM file, you need to edit the `src/rom.s` file manually.
-The keymappings
-are like so,

 | GB    | Chip-8 |
 | ----- | ------ |